Knowledge Base

 • Processing of personal data: When loading the YouTube video, the IP address of your visitor must necessarily be transmitted to YouTube or Google, so that the video player and later, if necessary, the video can be loaded.
 Even if Google does not store the IP address and evaluates it for marketing purposes, the IP address is usually processed in the web server, the logs, etc. of the Google servers.
 Whether there is a justification for processing this personal data other than consent depends on the individual case.
 However, in our legal opinion, consent is the only possible justification in the vast majority of cases.

-• US data processing: The prohibition to process data in the USA is very impractical, as many services on the Internet come from the USA or have their servers located there.
+• Data processing in unsecure third countries: The prohibition to process personal data in insecure third countries is very impractical, as many services on the internet come from such countries or their servers are located there.
 However, according to Art.
-49 (1) (a) GDPR, consent can be obtained from website visitors for one-time and multiple processing of data in the USA.
-Consent to regular processing of data in the USA cannot be obtained in this way.
-Thus, at least some of the practical services from the USA can still be used if the website visitor consents to this.
+49 (1) (a) GDPR, consent can be obtained from website visitors for one-off and multiple processing of data in insecure third countries.
+Consent for regular processing of data in insecure third countries cannot be obtained in this way.
+Thus, however, at least some of the practical services from insecure third countries can still be used if the website visitor consents to this.

 We hope that this (brief) explanation of the most important basics has shown that there is more to a cookie banner than just finding technical cookies.
 To be privacy-compliant, additional consents must be obtained beyond cookies.
 In addition, legal considerations must be made, which can often be made by a human being.